Since 2015

 The top photograph is of the students proudly holding their certifications, also present are (left) AMA Alliance President 2020-2021, Sue Ann Greco, RN, an active SLMMS Alliance member, and (right) Lori Winkler, MSN, RN, TNS, CPEN, StB Instructor; Middle photograph is Stop the Bleed instructor, Lori Winkler instructing the students; and bottom photograph is a student practicing a tourniquet with Loyola staff member, David Gaillardetz.

-Alliance Newsletter Second Quarter 2023
+The Alliance Newsletter Second Quarter 2023

 The 'Stop the Bleed' campaign was initiated by trauma surgeons from the American College of Surgeons who reported that one-third of the children who died at Sandy Hook could have survived if the bystanders had known how to control bleeding and prevent shock until the injured children could be transported.